StrayFromGary/Awesome-Choco-Apps/README.md

 choco install yt-dlp
 ```
 # Auto Updating
-You can use a simple .bat file to auto update all your apps.

 Copy the code below and paste it into a new notepad file, save it as choco-update.bat and then run the .bat file.

+Or, you can download the complete .bat file here.
+[Download](https://github.com/MiTechMess/Awesome-Choco-Apps/blob/main/scripts/choco-auto-update.bat)
 ```
 @echo off